bhaddacak/ppmt/README.md

 $ make
 ```

 In the first build, you will asked to enter your personal information to generate the key file (named `keystore.jks`).
 Then the app will be signed with this key, so it can be installed or distributed.
 You have to keep this key file throughout the lifetime of the project's development.
 If you generate a new key, even with the same information, and sign with it, Android will see the app as a different one.
-You cannot reinstall or update the app in this case, because the app use the same package name but has different signature.
+You cannot reinstall or update the app in this case, because the app uses the same package name but has different signature.

 If you want to clean the built result, enter `$ make clean`.
 This will not delete the key file.
 If you really want to remove it, do it manually.
 And if you want to just compile the Java code, enter `$ make compile`.
 These are all options you can do with `make` in this project.
 If you want to modify the project, you may need to edit the `Makefile`.

-The end-product of the build process is **`ppmt-1.0.apk`**.
-You only can test the app by install it to the real device.
+The end-product of the build process is **`ppmt-1.1.apk`**.
+You only can test the app by install it to a real device.
 The best way to do this is via `adb`.
 First, you have to enable *Development options* by going to *About phone* and tab *Build number* seven times until the options appear.
 Go to *Development options*, turn it on and enable *USB debugging*.

-Once you connect your device to the computer, enter this to see whether it is seen by the system:
+Once you connect your device to the computer, you need to accept the connection first, then enter this to see whether it is seen by the system:

 ```
 $ adb devices